naima94/Odin-recipes/README.md

 # Odin-recipes

-This a HTML practice website about :
+This is a HTML practice website about :
 - Create a new repo for this project on GitHub.com
 - Move that repository onto your local machine
-- Set up your README.md file and write a brief introduction
+- Set up README.md file and write a brief introduction
 - Make acommit

+Setting up project with CSS foundations
+-Adding selectors
+-Using some CSS properties:
+    -Color,
+    -background color,
+    -Typography properties,
+    -Image sizing
+    -Font-family